 Disclosure: We may receive compensation if you purchase a product through one of the links below.
 Our editors independently selected each product featured.

-Common Challenges Facing Deaf and Hard-of-Hearing Students
+Common Challenges Facing Deaf and Hard of Hearing Students

-It can be difficult enough to learn new concepts and absorb information even when students can clearly understand every word their teacher is saying.
-But, for the 1.3% of deaf and hard-of-hearing college students in the United States this can be even more difficult — especially without the right accommodations.
-Without those, deaf and hard-of-hearing students can struggle to follow along with lectures or understand instructions to assignments.
+Learning new concepts and absorbing information can be difficult enough even when students can clearly understand every word their teacher says.
+However, for the 1.3% of U.S. college students who are deaf or hard of hearing, this can be even more difficult, particularly if they don’t have the right accommodations to help them follow along with lectures or understand instructions for assignments.

 - Poor image quality or lighting in the instructor’s video feed can make it difficult to read lips.
 This also extends to interpreters.